 Elsewhere, in some areas, it may be appropriate for dogs to be off the lead but they should always be well controlled and able to respond quickly when recalled.
 This is essential, as the Country Park is a community space which is also used by large numbers of young children, cyclists and others.

 The Country Park Ranger asks that dog owners keep their pets away from the large ponds or sustainable drainage systems on the Country Park (SUDS) and stresses it is not appropriate to exercise them in the water as the steep sided nature of many of the SUDS makes them unsuitable for safe access of people or dogs.
-Additionally, this activity can cause deep distress to young birds such as ducklings and can also inadvertently destroy fragile wildlife such as emerging dragonflies.
+Additionally, this activity can cause deep distress to young birds and can also inadvertently destroy fragile wildlife such as emerging dragonflies.

 All residents and visitors are expected to pick up after their dogs please and to ensure all dog mess is bagged and placed in one of the many bins provided.
 (The old-style dog bins have now been replaced by all-purpose bins.)